Two inflammatory conditions

 ADEM is probably caused by the immune system overreacting to an infection or vaccine.
 The immune system becomes confused and identifies and attacks healthy tissues such as myelin.

 Most researchers believe that MS is caused by a genetic predisposition to developing the disease combined with a viral or environmental trigger.

 Neither condition is contagious.

-About 80 percent of people have a single episode of ADEM.
+About 80 percent of children with ADEM will have a single episode of ADEM.
 Most make a complete recovery within months following the illness.
 In a small number of cases, a second attack of ADEM occurs within the first few months.

 More severe cases that can result in lasting impairment are rare.
-According to the Genetic and Rare Disease Information Center, “a small fraction” of people diagnosed with ADEM eventually develop MS.
+According to the Genetic and Rare Disease Information Center, “a small proportion” of people diagnosed with ADEM eventually develop MS.

-MS worsens over time, and there is no cure.
+MS worsens over time, and there’s no cure.
 Treatment may be ongoing.